Towards Atomic MIMO Receivers: Overview of Atomic MIMO Receiver

 where the Rabi frequency is given as Note that the detuning factor, $\delta$, vanishes since $\delta = \omega_{eg} - \omega = 0$.
 The preceding formula characterizes the quantum-jump behavior of the $n$-th atomic antenna as triggered by $K$ sources, where multi-user symbols, $\{s_k\}$, are encoded in the Rabi frequencies, $\{\Omega_{R,n}\}$.

 The goal of atomic-MIMO receiver is to read the values of $\{\Omega_{R,n}\}$ and infer $\{s_k\}$ from $\{\Omega_{R,n}\}$.
 To this end, according to the principle of EIT-AT discussed in Section \ref{sec:2D}, the Rabi frequency, $\Omega_{R,n}$, can be measured by the splitting interval, $\Delta f_n$, of the probe-beam spectrum since $ \Omega_{R,n} = 2\pi\frac{\lambda_p}{\lambda_c}\Delta f_n$.
 For ease of exposition, let the measurement of $\Omega_{R,n}$ be denoted as $z_n$, which is the equivalent received signal at the $n$-th antenna.
 To facilitate the detector design, a compact matrix form of $\{z_n\}$ is derived as follows.
-We define $\mb{s} = [s_1, s_2, \cdots, s_K]^T$ and $\mb{a}_n = [a_{n,1}, a_{n,2}, \cdots, a_{n,K}]^T$, where $a_{n,k} = \frac{1}{\hbar} ({\mb{r}}_{eg}^T\boldsymbol{\epsilon}_{n,k}) q\sqrt{P_k}\rho_{n,k} e^{-i\phi_{n,k}}$.
+We define $\mb{s} = [s_1, s_2, \cdots, s_K]^T$ and $\mb{a}_n = [a_{n,1}, a_{n,2}, \cdots, a_{n,K}]^T$, { where $a_{n,k} = \sum_{l = 1}^L\frac{1}{\hbar} ({\boldsymbol{\mu}}_{eg}^T\boldsymbol{\epsilon}_{n,k}) \sqrt{P_k}\rho_{nkl} e^{-i\phi_{nkl}}$}.
 It is straightforward to obtain that $z_{n} = \left| \mb{a}_n^H \mb{s} \right|$.
 We further define the received vector-form signal as $\mb{z} = [z_1, z_2, \cdots, z_N]^T$ and the observation matrix as $\mb{A} = [\mb{a}_1, \mb{a}_2, \cdots, \mb{a}_N] \in \mathbb{C}^{K \times N}$.
 It follows that

 where the operator $|\mb{x}|$ takes the magnitude of each element of the vector, $\mb{x}$.
 A crucial conclusion is drawn from \eqref{eq:z=|As|} that the transmit symbols in $\mb{s}$ are embedded in the observed amplitude vector $\mb{z} = |\mb{A}^H\mb{s}|$, where the observation matrix $\mb{A}$ can be treated as an \emph{effective MIMO channel}.
 As opposed to the linear model adopted in conventional MIMO communications, the atomic MIMO receiver features a non-linear model based on amplitude detection.
 This is equivalent to the well-known PR model in the realm of optical imaging~\cite{PR_Dong2023}.
+Before delving into this PR problem, two factors, the holographic-phase sensing measurement and the noise model, that are part of the proposed framework and affect the receiver's effectiveness should be discussed.